 Lepenski Vir is one of the largest and most important prehistoric archeological sites.

 It is located on the right bank of the Danube in the Djerdap Gorge, 46 km from Golubac and 14.5 km from Donji Milanovac.
 The site was named after the Danube vortex.
 It was the center of one of the most important and most complex cultures of prehistory.

 It dates from 6700-4500 BC.
-The location itself is magnificent and is one of the most important archeological sites in the world.
+The location itself is magnificent and is one of the most important archaeological sites in the world.
 Lepenski Vir consists of several layers of remains of settlements of fishermen and hunters and a regional holy site.
-The found artifacts, graves that depicted unusual funeral rituals, various tools and jewelry made of stone, horns and bones, as well as plates with engraved signs-like characters, indicated that the original hunting-gathering communities had established complex social relations.
+The found artifacts, graves that depicted unusual funeral rituals, various tools, and jewelry made of stone, horns, and bones, as well as plates with engraved signs-like characters, indicated that the original hunting-gathering communities had established complex social relations.

 In the center of the settlement, there was a large square, which was a place for performing various rituals.
 Based on the shape and proportions of the habitat, there is a conclusion that the builders of Lepenski Vir had dispositions with certain mathematical knowledge.